mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 installations scattered here and there.
 The belt is also the site of major biotechnology industries, conducting both research and production.
-The system’s scout and naval bases, located on large planetoids in the belt, are both huge.
+The system's scout and naval bases, located on large planetoids in the belt, are both huge.
 The Scout base is the IISS regional headquarters for the Spinward Marches and marshals a huge communications fleet in addition to a flotilla of scout/couriers,